BLADEHEDA/Coding-in-PHP/Documentation.md

 -Work on projects to learn and pratice the concepts thoroughly
 ## - Some of the projects to work on are :
-1-Feedback application that takes information from form and stores to the database , then retrieve it back from database and displays to the page 2-REST APi
+1-Feedback application that takes information from form and stores to the database , then retrieve it back from database and displays to the page.

+2-REST APi